signmeup/signmeup/.github/CONTRIBUTING.md

 package enabled.
 Once the app is running, type <kbd>Ctrl</kbd>+<kbd>m</kbd> to enable Mongol.

+### Formatting Your Code

+You can run `meteor npm run prettier` to autoformat your JavaScript.
+You can also run `meteor npm run lint` to check your JavaScript and Stylesheets for any potential issues.
+We recommend running these commands (and fixing any lingering issues) before committing your code.

 ## Deployment

 Once you've merged a bunch of features into `master`, and are ready to deploy to production, follow these steps: